icadnewton/sendme/README.md

 or if you want to use the executable file directly, you can execute it directly with the following script :

-wget https://github.com/icadnewton/sendme/raw/refs/heads/main/shemail && chmod +x shemail && ./shemail
+wget https://github.com/icadnewton/sendme/raw/refs/heads/main/shemail && chmod +x shemail && ./shemail -email recipient@email.com